-#define PSA\CIPHER\IV\LENGTH(key\type, alg) /\ implementation-defined value \/
+#define PSA\CIPHER\IV\LENGTH(key\type, alg) /\ implementation-defined value \/ key_type A symmetric key type that is compatible with algorithm alg. alg A cipher algorithm: a value of type psa_algorithm_t such that PSA_ALG_IS_CIPHER(alg) is true.

 The default IV size for the specified key type and algorithm.
 If the algorithm does not use an IV, return 0.
 If the key type or cipher algorithm is not recognized, or the parameters are incompatible, return 0.
 An implementation can return either 0 or a correct size for a key type and cipher algorithm that it recognizes, but does not support.